Jiaoyang-Li/Flatland/README.md

 * Example run.py script is located in folder ./Flatland2020SubmissionKit
 * Place Mapf-solver folder under the root of submission repo.
 Make sure run.sh can find Mapf-solver for compiling source code.
 * Dependencies required by docker are described in ./Flatland2020SubmissionKit/apt.txt
-* Follow the official submission guide to make submissions.
+* Following the official submission guide to make submissions.

 <!---# Algorithm Overview